litestar-org/litestar/docs/tutorials/repository-tutorial/01-modeling-and-features.rst

     *Spanner Only*: Using monotonically changing primary keys is considered an anti-pattern in Spanner and leads to performance problems.
     Additionally, Spanner does not currently include an idiom comparable to the ``Sequence`` object.
 This means the ``BigIntBase`` and ``BigIntAuditBase`` are not currently supported for Spanner.

-By using the built-in base declarative models, you gain some additional features that address common features and pain points when working with SQLAlchemy:
+Additional features provided by the built-in base models include:

 - Synchronous and Asynchronous repository implementations have been tried and tested with various popular database engines.
 As of now, six database engines are supported: Postgres, SQLite, MySQL, DuckDB, Oracle, and Spanner.
 - Automatic table name deduction from model name.
 For instance, a model named `EventLog` would correspond to the `event_log` database table.